Welcome to Paloma's Nest Preschool! We are delighted to welcome you into our community.

 If your child will be absent because they are sick with a contagious illness, please let the our staff know so that other families can be alerted to look for symptoms in their children.
 Please note that in light of our policies and State regulations, we maintain full confidentiality of the identity of child who has illness.

-Additionally, Paloma's Nest Preschool retains the right to terminate enrollment of your child/ren in the program in the event of non-compliance with school policies, rules, and regulations.
-Any repeated infractions of school policies and rules will result in your child being removed from the program.
+Additionally, Paloma's Nest Preschool retains the right to terminate enrollment of your child/ren in the program in the event of non-compliance with program policies, rules, and regulations.
+Any repeated infractions of program policies and rules will result in your child being removed from the program.

 Paloma's Nest Preschool reserves the right to modify any of the conditions of this agreement upon 60 days written notice to the parent(s) or guardians.